Resources in the Publications category

 Weathering the Storm: a business guide to climate change adaptation

-Climate East Midlands has published a guide to help business adapt to climate change, called "Weathering the storm: saving and making money in a changing climate."
+Climate East Midlands has fully updated its guide to help businesses increase their resilience to severe weather and climate change, called "Weathering the storm: saving and making money in a changing climate."
+The guide was originally published in 2010, and has been updated in 2012.
+Updates include revised text and refreshed links and sources of further information.

 More details on Weathering the Storm: a business guide to climate change adaptation